|« PreviousNext »|

 In the grantee row that appears:

 For each permission you grant, an entry is made in the object's Access Control List (ACL).
-For more information, go to Using ACLs in the Amazon Simple Storage Service Developer Guide.
+For more information, see Using ACLs in the Amazon Simple Storage Service Developer Guide.

 If you click Add more permissions, a new Grantee row appears.
-Each Grantee row maps to a grant in the Access Control List (For more information, go to Using ACLs) associated with the object.
+Each Grantee row maps to a grant in the Access Control List (For more information, see Using ACLs) associated with the object.
 You can grant permission to a user or one of the predefined Amazon S3 groups.

-There are two built-in groups that you can choose from the Grantee drop-down list box:
+There are two built-in groups that you can choose from the Grantee box:

 Authenticated Users—This group consists of any user that has an Amazon AWS Account.
 When you grant the Authenticated User group permission, any valid signed request can perform the appropriate action.
 The request can be signed by either an AWS Account or IAM User.